These Headless Shopify Features Will Make Your Head Spin [Implementation COSTS INCLUDED]

 Once the PWA is designed, the Shopify storefront can be used on any device.
 This solution helps reduce bounce rates and keeps users engaged.

-Disadvantages of Shopify headless commerce
+Disadvantages of Shopify Headless Solution

 It is fair to say that there are also some disadvantages of going headless in Shopify, so you should be prepared.
 These include:

-- no theme customizer – which also means no theme previewing and no version control (but of course you’ll receive a design project from the visual designer if you decide to go with it)
+• No theme customizer – which also means no theme previewing and no version control (but of course you'll receive a design project from the visual designer if you decide to go with it)

-- loss of some of Shopify’s functions, such as rich text editor, some front-end applications and plugins, certain fonts and styling (but you’ll have yours)
+• Loss of some of Shopify’s functions, such as rich text editor, some front-end applications and plugins, certain fonts, and styling (but you'll have yours)

-- the deactivation of customer accounts
+• The deactivation of customer accounts

 When should you choose a headless Shopify store?